Earthones/dqn_from_numpy/README.md

 ## use numpy to run dqn, and employ back propagation and adam algorithm.

   because the process of training dqn will be unstable, may be value explosion.
 These hyperparameter will be sensitive.

+  if you have any problem, just raise an issue.

 ## reference